Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Visit the Kimberley as Coral Expeditions 35th Anniversary Circumnavigation of Australia celebrates the small ship expedition company’s 35th year, takes a pioneering voyage along Australia’s west coast with Ningaloo & the Bluewater Wonders of Australia’s West and on ten-night Kimberley voyages between Darwin and Broome.

-Note: These are just some of the swimming holes that we may visit during Kimberley expeditions.
-Swimming at freshwater swimming holes is subject to safe group size and local conditions.
+Note: These are just some of the water holes that we may visit during Kimberley expeditions.
+Swimming at freshwater water holes is subject to safe group size and local conditions.